-The Internet of Things is the device that has the ability to transfer data over a network with the least human intervention.
-IoT devices can be categorized into three parts -
+The Internet of Things is a device that has the ability to transfer data over a network with the least human intervention.
+IoT devices can be categorized into three parts.

 There are devices that have sensors embedded in them and are used as temperature sensors, motion sensors, air quality sensors, soil moisture sensors, etc. These sensors, along with a connection help us to automatically gather data from the environment they are in.

 For eg, with the help of soil moisture sensors, farmers get ideas about when their crops need to be watered.
 These devices have helped people to make better and smart decisions to get favorable outcomes.